Lunar beauty and fascinating rocks in the semi-desert of Saghro

 We start the day by zigzagging up towards the Igli Pass at about 1 800 meters and reach a plateau with unbroken views over the whole Saghro massif.

-An extraordinary moon landscape lies open before us, with mountains moulded by the powers of Nature.
+An extraordinary moon landscape lies open before us, with mountains molded by the powers of Nature.

 We walk on towards the heart of Saghro with its backdrop of an incredibly beautiful mountainside.
-The colours of the cliffs shifting in all shades of the ochre colour palette.
+The colors of the cliffs shift in all shades of the ochre color palette.
 At the foot of the mountain lies the small green oasis of Igli, where we make a brief stop.

 Day five: Tassigdelt – Iferd (5 to 6 trekking hours)

 Today we continue upwards towards the Tassigdelt Pass, at about 2 200 meters, and on towards the mountain Kouaouch.
 We reach the top at 2 592 meters without any climbing.
 The view is splendid from above, and we can see all of Saghro and even the M´Goun massif in the distance.